Loading header...

 Sierra Negra Volcano

-To reach the sixth ‘Wonder’ of the Galapagos, you must hike to the summit of Sierra Negra; once there, it is like being transported to another world.
-The swelling lava fields, echoed by the faint Galapagos Hawks’ call, is like walking from one planet to another.
+To reach the sixth ‘Wonder’ of the Galápagos, you must hike to the summit of Sierra Negra; once there, it is like being transported to another world.
+The swelling lava fields, echoed by the faint Galápagos Hawks’ call, is like walking from one planet to another.
 This is not for the faint-hearted however but absolutely worth its weight in gold to reach the top.
 The Sierra Negra is one of the largest volcanic calderas in the world, and one of the most active.

 Tortuga Bay

 Imagine miles of long white sandy beaches, with crisp waves rolling against the shore, falling over themselves in a playful manner; Sea Lions, Penguins and hundreds of Marine Iguanas carefully patrolling the area.
 A slice of heaven, unspoiled, and untouched by mankind.
 A beautiful ample beach enriched with pristine wildlife and eco-system.
-That is Tortuga Bay, our seventh ‘Wonder’ of the Galapagos.
+That is Tortuga Bay, our seventh ‘Wonder’ of the Galápagos.

-The people, the boutique habitats, the volcanoes, the smell, the ambiance; the Galapagos Islands has an unstoppable energy bursting with unique wildlife and landscape, you’ll experience the raw beauty of this land like no other.
+The people, the boutique habitats, the volcanoes, the smell, the ambiance; the Galápagos Islands has an unstoppable energy bursting with unique wildlife and landscape, you’ll experience the raw beauty of this land like no other.
 Now can you see why we have a soft spot for this place?